Kav-K/GPTDiscord/README.md

 Both the OpenAI API key and the Discord bot token needed to be loaded into a .env file in the same local directory as the bot file.

+You also need to add a DEBUG_GUILD id and a DEBUG_CHANNEL id, the debug guild id is a server id, and the debug channel id is a text-channel id in Discord.
+Your final .env file should look like the following:

 ```
 OPENAI_TOKEN="TOKEN"

 DISCORD_TOKEN="TOKEN"

+DEBUG_GUILD="974519864045756446"

+DEBUG_CHANNEL="977697652147892304"
 ```

 # Usage